Ghanaians call for tighter regulation of natural resource extraction

 Key findings

-▪ Most Ghanaians (85%) want the government to regulate natural resource extraction more tightly to reduce its negative environmental impacts (Figure 1).
+1. Most Ghanaians (85%) want the government to regulate natural resource extraction more tightly in order to reduce its negative impacts on the environment (Figure 1).

 And only 39% say the benefits of natural resource extraction, such as jobs and revenue, outweigh negative impacts such as pollution.